mantoniou/Get-CleanData/README.md

 - 'CodeBook.md': Includes all information about the variables used, all the appropriate info for the data transformations in order to get the clean dataset.

 - 'run_analysis.R': This is the code to reproduce the data cleansing and transformation.
-Just run the script on your local machine
+There are comments for each step on the code indicating what and why it is done

 - 'original_features_info.md': The original features file, explaining exactly what measure have been recorded.